-Central Blood Bank, a tax-exempt organization established to serve the transfusion needs of Pittsburgh hospitals.
-Central Blood Bank’s service areas include the Greater Pittsburgh areas as well as more than 10 counties in western Pennsylvania, northern West Virginia and eastern Ohio.
-Currently, Central Blood Bank distributes 170,000 units of whole blood annually and serves about 50 hospitals and healthcare facilities in the tri-state area.
+Vitalant (formerly Central Blood Bank) is a tax-exempt organization established to serve the blood transfusion needs of Pittsburgh-area hospitals.
+Vitalant is the largest and most established blood collection and distribution service in the region.
+It serves metropolitan Pittsburgh as well as western Pennsylvania, northern West Virginia and eastern Ohio.
+Vitalant Pittsburgh currently distributes units of whole blood and blood products annually to over 45 hospitals and healthcare facilities in the tri-state area.

 The Hemophilia Center of Western Pennsylvania (HCWP) is a nonprofit providing holistic medical care for patients with hemophilia and other bleeding and clotting disorders throughout western Pennsylvania.
 Its comprehensive care model includes physical therapy and genetic counseling, with adult and pediatric providers.
 HCWP provides educational, insurance and research needs in partnership with entities such as the National Hemophilia Foundation, Patient Services Inc., The Foundation for Women & Girls, and the University of Pittsburgh’s Vascular Medicine Institute.

 Support a safe, ample, and ready blood supply for the Pittsburgh region.